synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **diagramInit**: [`DiagramInitEvent`](/docs/api/types/diagraminitevent/)

-Event emitted when the diagram is initialized
+Event emitted when the diagram initialization is complete.

-This event fires after all nodes and edges including their internal parts have been measured and positioned.
+This event fires after all nodes and edges including their internal parts (ports, labels) have been measured and positioned.

 ***